juansrx/transaction/README.md

 }
 ```

-The operation exception removes a lot of boiler plate code caused by the different
+The operation exception removes a lot of boilerplate code caused by the different
 [exception formatters](#formatting-operations-and-exceptions).

 See [a working example](examples/operation-handler) by running: